Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/campaign-standard/campaign-api-reference.md

 Sets the Campaign linkage fields (CRM IDs) in the mobile SDK to be used for downloading personalized messages from Campaign.

-The set linkage fields are stored as a base64 encoded JSON string in memory and they are sent in a custom HTTP header 'X-InApp-Auth'
+The set linkage fields are stored as a base64 encoded JSON string in memory and they are sent in a custom HTTP header `X-InApp-Auth`.

 {% tabs %}
 {% tab title="Swift" %}